DAZ-Labs/XDC-Master/README.md

 truffle deploy --reset --network XDC npm install
 ```
-Note: before deploying to XinFIn testnet, make sure you have $XDC in the wallet.
-If not, get free at https://faucet.XinFIn.com
+Note: before deploying to XinFin testnet, make sure you have $XDC in the wallet.
+If not, get free at https://faucet.XinFin.com

 ## Run
 ```